weswilliams/GivWenZen/README.md

 # [![GivWenZen](http://code.google.com/p/givwenzen/logo?logo_id=1253844639&nonsense=something_that_ends_with.png)](http://code.google.com/p/givwenzen "GivWenZen")

-[http://code.google.com/p/givwenzen GivWenZen] allows a user to use the [http://behaviour-driven.org/ BDD] [http://wiki.github.com/aslakhellesoy/cucumber/given-when-then Given When Then] vocabulary and plain text sentences to help a team [http://behaviour-driven.org/GettingTheWordsRight get the words right] and create a [http://behaviour-driven.org/UbiquitousLanguage ubiquitous language] to describe and test a business domain.
+[GivWenZen] allows a user to use the [http://behaviour-driven.org/ BDD] [http://wiki.github.com/aslakhellesoy/cucumber/given-when-then Given When Then] vocabulary and plain text sentences to help a team [http://behaviour-driven.org/GettingTheWordsRight get the words right] and create a [http://behaviour-driven.org/UbiquitousLanguage ubiquitous language](http://code.google.com/p/givwenzen "GivWenZen] allows a user to use the [http://behaviour-driven.org/ BDD] [http://wiki.github.com/aslakhellesoy/cucumber/given-when-then Given When Then] vocabulary and plain text sentences to help a team [http://behaviour-driven.org/GettingTheWordsRight get the words right] and create a [http://behaviour-driven.org/UbiquitousLanguage ubiquitous language") to describe and test a business domain.

 = The Idea =

-The idea was taken from [http://cukes.info/ Cucumber] and my desire to create [http://cukes.info/ Cucumber] like specifications and tests in [http://fitnesse.org/ FitNesse].
+The idea was taken from [Cucumber] and my desire to create [http://cukes.info/ Cucumber] like specifications and tests in [http://fitnesse.org/ FitNesse].
 Like [http://cukes.info/ Cucumber], [http://code.google.com/p/givwenzen GivWenZen] does not distinguish between [http://wiki.github.com/aslakhellesoy/cucumber/given-when-then Given When Then] or and but you should.
 Regular expression parsing is used to determine what step method should be executed for each given when then step in a test.
 Regular expression parsing is also used to find parameters to the step method.
-Also see how other ideas from [http://cukes.info/ Cucumber] map to [http://fitnesse.org/ FitNesse].
+Also see how other ideas from [http://cukes.info/ Cucumber] map to [http://fitnesse.org/ FitNesse](http://cukes.info/ "Cucumber] and my desire to create [http://cukes.info/ Cucumber] like specifications and tests in [http://fitnesse.org/ FitNesse].
+Like [http://cukes.info/ Cucumber], [http://code.google.com/p/givwenzen GivWenZen] does not distinguish between [http://wiki.github.com/aslakhellesoy/cucumber/given-when-then Given When Then] or and but you should.
+Regular expression parsing is used to determine what step method should be executed for each given when then step in a test.
+Regular expression parsing is also used to find parameters to the step method.
+Also see how other ideas from [http://cukes.info/ Cucumber] map to [http://fitnesse.org/ FitNesse").

 = Example =
-=== 1) Start with an example [http://code.google.com/p/givwenzen/wiki/ExampleSlimFixture fixture] actual class found in the givwenzen_test.jar. ===
+=== 1) Start with an example [fixture](http://code.google.com/p/givwenzen/wiki/ExampleSlimFixture "fixture") actual class found in the givwenzen_test.jar. ===

-=== 2) In a [http://fitnesse.org/ FitNesse] table it could look like this. ===
+=== 2) In a [FitNesse](http://fitnesse.org/ "FitNesse") table it could look like this. ===

-===== import and start should go in [http://fitnesse.org/FitNesse.UserGuide.SpecialPages SetUp] or [http://fitnesse.org/FitNesse.UserGuide.SpecialPages SuiteSetUp] =====
+===== import and start should go in [SetUp] or [http://fitnesse.org/FitNesse.UserGuide.SpecialPages SuiteSetUp](http://fitnesse.org/FitNesse.UserGuide.SpecialPages "SetUp] or [http://fitnesse.org/FitNesse.UserGuide.SpecialPages SuiteSetUp") =====

     |import|
     |org.givwenzen|